 for Eq. (\ref{eq:case2}) and

 for Eq. (\ref{eq:case3}).
-The sums can therefore be rewritten in terms of the effective operators, using the same properties as for the intra-species tunneling terms
+The sums can be rewritten in terms of the effective operators, using the same properties as for the intra-species hopping terms

-Note that for the kinetic energy terms the fermionic commutation relations resulted in a change of sign compared to the intra-species tunneling case.
-Combining all the terms the effective Hamiltonian in terms of the hardcore bosonic operators are given by
+Note that for the kinetic energy terms the fermionic commutation relations resulted in a change of sign compared to the intra-species hopping case.
+Combining all terms the effective Hamiltonian can be expressed using the hard-core bosonic operator as

 with

 and